RaulG23-pixel/spend-app/README.md

 # Spend-app
-Spend-app is a budget app that allows the users to manage their spends, savings and budget in an ease way.
+Spend-app is a budget app that allow to the users to manage their spends, savings and budget in an easy way.